CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

 During a downtime round, you may collaborate with other members of your Super Team on a track.
 When you do so, roll individually as normal, but you use sum of your modifiers for the roll.
 Additionally, you may take Stress points to assist the other members involved.

 # Missions
-...
+During a mission you are attempting to accomplish a task.
+You may act freely until your Game Master calls for you to enter initiative.
+During initiative, you, your team members, non-player characters (NPCs), and events take turns acting.

+To enter initiative, roll a d20, and add your AGI.
+Use your Agility to resolve ties.
+This determines the turn order.

+At the start of your turn, you get an Action, Quick Action, Reaction and Movement.
+You can use your reaction after turn, but cannot use it again until the start of your next turn.

 ## Power Rolls
 Using a power that targets enemies usually require a Power Roll.
-These are performed by rolling a d20 and adding the modifier of the attribute associated with the power.
-You can get Advantage on a Power Roll by expending a Training Die.
-The target of the power may Resist the power using their attribute values.
+These are performed by rolling a d20 and add the modifier of the attribute associated with the power.
+The target of the power may resist the power using their attribute values.
+You must meet or beat their resistance in order for your power to affect them.

 Powers that deal damage are resisted based on the type of damage they deal, as listed below.
 Otherwise, the power will state which attribute(s) can be used for Resisting.

 - Physical (PHS) can be resisted with AGI or END.
 - Energy (ENR) can be resisted with AGI or WIL.
 - Mental (MNT) can be resisted with INT or WIL.

+### Advantages and Penalties
+Advantage Dice and Penalty Dice are rolled in addtion to a normal d20 roll and you keep the highest or lowest roll among all the dice rolled.
+These can be stacked and cancel each other out equally.

+Training Dice can be expended to get an Advantage Die on a Power Roll or to increase a Power Modifier by 1.
+Multiple TD can be expended on a single power.
+These are gained by training during Downtime, but may also be awarded by your GM.

+### Additional Effects
+When you make a power roll, if you beat the resistance of an affected character by 5, it may have an additional effect, depending on the power.
+If you roll a 20 on your d20 while making a power roll, the power can not be resisted, additional effects are applied, and the power multiplier is doubled, if applicable.

 ## Team Maneuvers
 During your turn, you may agree upon a Team Maneuver which require Actions, Quick Actions, and/or Reactions from other members of your Super Team.
 These actions are used regardless of whether the maneuver succeeds or fails.
 As Actions and Quick Actions can only be used during your turn, a maneuver may take more than one turn to complete.